Gabrielle-Robinson/Hotel-Revenue-/README.md

 # Hotel-Revenue
-Develop a dashboard using Power BI to viualize hotel booking data
+Develop a dashboard using Power BI to visualize hotel booking data and to explore seasonality
 # About the project
 This project is about building a visual data story using power BI to present to stakeholders.
 Through this process, I will be building a database, analyzing and retrieving data with SQL, connecting power BI to a database, visualizing data in Power BI, then answering questions presented by stakeholders.